Providing access to your medical information and improved communication with your healthcare providerLog In

 Pediatrics is the medical specialty dealing with children and their diseases.
-Pediatricians have three years of further training after medical school to help them gain the skills and experience necessary for working with children.
-It is important to find a pediatrician who has a convenient location and hours to suit your schedule.
+It is important to find a pediatric physician who has a convenient location and hours to suit your schedule.
 Board certification is also important to consider.
 Finally, interview the doctor to ascertain your views on hot issues are a match.

-Your child’s pediatrician will likely see him at least six times before he turns two years old and then yearly thereafter.
+Your child’s pediatric physician will likely see him at least six times before he turns two years old and then yearly thereafter.
 These visits track growth and development and make sure your child receives all the needed immunizations.
 In addition, you may have to make a “sick visit” when your child is not feeling well.
-Pediatricians can also help manage chronic illnesses of children including asthma, diabetes, or others.
+Family practitioners can also help manage chronic illnesses of children including asthma, diabetes, or others.

 Well-Child Check Ups

 Well-child checkups are important for growing children.
 Each well-child checkup should include a complete physical exam.
 Doctors will record the child’s height and weight on a chart to assure that your child is growing as they should.
 In addition, the doctor will go over developmental milestones that young children are achieving to make sure they are on track.
 When children do fall behind, these well-child visits will catch it early so that necessary intervention can be secured.